-- 1.1 In this Schedule the Parties have sought to identify the Supplier's Confidential Information that is genuinely commercially sensitive and the disclosure of which would be the subject of an exemption under the FOIA and the EIRs. - 1.2Where possible, the Parties have sought to identify when any relevant Information will cease to fall into the category of Information to which this Schedule applies in the table below and in the Order Form (which shall be deemed incorporated into the table below). - 1.3Without prejudice to the Relevant Authority's obligation to disclose Information in accordance with FOIA or Clause 16 (When you can share information), the Relevant Authority will, in its sole discretion, acting reasonably, seek to apply the relevant exemption set out in the FOIA to the following Information:
+- 1.1 In this Schedule the Parties have sought to identify the Supplier's Confidential Information that is genuinely commercially sensitive and the disclosure of which would be the subject of an exemption under the FOIA and the EIRs. - 1.2 Where possible, the Parties have sought to identify when any relevant Information will cease to fall into the category of Information to which this Schedule applies in the table below and in the Order Form (which shall be deemed incorporated into the table below). - 1.3 Without prejudice to the Relevant Authority's obligation to disclose Information in accordance with FOIA or Clause 16 (When you can share information), the Relevant Authority will, in its sole discretion, acting reasonably, seek to apply the relevant exemption set out in the FOIA to the following Information:

-No. ltem(s) Duration of Confidentiality 1 CVs of team members Duration of contract 2 Teneo's methodology/approach for providing the services and their responses to the ITT technical questions should not be made public knowledge.
-Duration of contract 3 The pricing schedule discloses detailed rates which if disclosed to third parties would affect Teneo's competitive position.
-Duration of contract
+Item(s) Duration of Confidentiality The client case studies that we had referred to throughout our technical responses, disclose information about clients that should not be made public knowledge Duration of contract The Pricing schedule discloses detailed rates which if disclosed to third parties would affect our competitive position.
+Duration of contract Methodology/Approach - The techniques contain intellectual property Duration of contract